 .... (ellipses) indicates language not amended which has been omitted to save space.
+Relocated language is shown as italicized with reference in parenthesis.

 d.
 Any clearing activity after 1986 which cannot provide evidence of approval, will be required to restore 9 trees per 1500 square feet of cleared area.